All about cycling in the Netherlands

 The video was shot in Vught, a small town just south of ‘s-Hertogenbosch in North-Brabant province.
 According to Wikipedia it was apparently named ‘Best place to live in the Netherlands’ by a Dutch magazine.

-This post was first published on the blog ‘A view from the cycle path’ on Thursday, 18 August 2011
+This post, written by me, was first published on the blog ‘A view from the cycle path’ on Thursday, 18 August 2011

 The original 11 comments: